 What is The Ideal Foundation?

 Throughout the years we’ve given generously to companies and individuals who contacted us requesting raffle prizes for amazing charity initiates.
-When we grew from 3-6 venues and started employing 200 local people.
-Matthew Boyle, the owner of Ideal Collection was passionate to ensure his company gave back to the local community in a bigger way.
+When we grew from three to six venues and started employing 200 local people, Matthew Boyle, the owner of Ideal Collection was passionate to ensure Ideal Collection gave back to the local community in a bigger way.

 In October 2013 Ideal Foundation was born.
 The strap-line ‘at work in the community’ underlines what the foundation focuses on – the community.